matthaldeman95/PlaylistConversionPlatform/README.md

     - add_tracks_to_playlist(playlist_id, track_list) - Adds list of tracks to playlist
         Returns nothing intelligent currently, haven't decided what this should return yet

-New services can be plugged in by creating their class and methods in a new file, importing it into main, and adding the service into the `services` attribute of PlaylistConverter class
+New services can be plugged in by creating their class and methods in a new file, importing it into main, and adding the service into the `services` attribute of PlaylistConverter class.

+Service classes are standardized so that the same main routine can be called independent of the selected services.

 # Setup